axelarnetwork/webdocs/docs/roles/dev.md

 ## Develop your cross-chain dapp in 3 simple steps

 1. Build cross-chain contracts in the [Axelar local development environment](https://github.com/axelarnetwork/axelar-local-dev).
-2. Deploy your dapp to testnet or hacknet [link to subpage].
+2. Deploy your dapp to testnet or hacknet.
-3. Deploy your dapp to mainnet and go global [link].
+3. Deploy your dapp to mainnet and go global.

 # Local development environment